Slave Widow

-Slave Widow (奴隷未亡人, Dorei mibōjin) is a 1967 Japanese Pink film directed by Mamoru Watanabe and starring Noriko Tatsumi.
-Along with the first "Queen" of Japanese soft-core pornography, the film's cast includes Mari Imai and an early appearance by Naomi Tani, two other major stars of pink film.
+Slave Widow (奴隷未亡人, Dorei mibōjin) is a 1967 Japanese pink film directed by Mamoru Watanabe and starring Noriko Tatsumi.
+Along with Tatsumi, the first "Queen" of Japanese soft-core pornography, the film's cast includes Mari Iwai and an early appearance by Naomi Tani, two other major stars of pink film.

 Synopsis

 When Mitsuko's husband dies leaving her with a large debt, she becomes the sexual slave of his largest creditor, Kitō.
 Kitō's son Kazuhiko, who is expected to marry the daughter of a wealthy businessman, falls in love with Mitsuko.
 To escape the situation, Mitsuko drowns herself in the lake near her husband's country villa.